wiseman-timelord/GameNotOver/README.md

 ## Description

-GameNotOver is a PowerShell application tailored for Windows users, enabling them to forcefully close all instances of selected programs through an interactive menu
+GameNotOver is a PowerShell application tailored for Windows users, enabling them to forcefully close all instances of selected programs through an interactive menu.
+When using programs in windows 10, upon, exiting or instances of crash, some specific programs typically leave a residual 500MB-4GB, that, lock files in place or prevent loading, for example modding beta games, so this application creates a shortlist for closing those applications, saving on repeatingly, running task manager and searching for running processes.
-The script is also a framework, that through, analysis of the script and adding/removing lines in 2 loctions, can be customized for your own preference of programs.
+The script is also a framework, that through, analysis of the script and adding/removing/editing pre-existing lines in 2 loctions, can be, customized and optimized, for your own preference of programs.
-When modding games in windows 10, these games would typically leave a residual 500MB-4GB, that would lock mods in place or prevent the game from loading.
-It is also intended to be a shortlist for closing those applications, known to hang and that you use most intensively, saving on manual intervention.
-Programs currently featured in the program are, ChatGPT (LenX), PaintShop Pro, Bannerlord, Kenshi.
-Check the code, and add/remove lines to preference.
+Programs currently featured in the program are, ChatGPT (LenX), PaintShop Pro, Bannerlord, Kenshi, they give a good enough demonstration of the code.
-This program does not require you to be a programmer to use, but, you must be able to hack code, that is look at it logically, then edit, program names and menu information.

 ## Features